+We take a best practice approach to information security and hold the ISO 27001 certification.
 All data on Kalido is encrypted in storage (using AES-256) on your device and our servers, and transit (using TLS 1.2 or higher).
 You own your data and can download or delete it at any time.
 You can also choose which Networks on Kalido can see your data.

 Kalido holds a UK Cyber Essentials Plus Certification.

 What is Kalido’s approach to privacy?

 Kalido is a privacy-led platform.
 Our core approach to privacy is centred on the principles of privacy by design.

 We’re committed to applying these principles and continually improving to the extent that Kalido’s core model (a Network of Networks, where Location, Matching, and Profile data are key to basic functionality) allows.
 Kalido doesn’t advertise and we’re clear that any and all data belongs to the individual user or Network owner, not us.

 When it comes to security and privacy, we care deeply, and are committed to continuous improvement.
 If you’d like to know more about our thinking on these topics, please drop us a note at firstname.lastname@example.org.
 Whether you want to learn more about our approach to data handling, access management, code reviews, OWASP risks, vulnerability management, encryption, vendor risk, disaster management, business continuity – or anything else – we’d be happy to chat.

 Will Kalido sell my personal information to third parties?

 No, this isn’t how Kalido makes money.
 Your data and personal information belongs to you; we won’t sell it on.
 However, if you belong to a private Network owned by an organisation, your data may be governed by a Joint Controllers Agreement.
 This means that the organisation may be able to export the data you share with them to update their own systems.

 I’m worried about confidentiality – can the data my team shares on Kalido be shared externally?